INVENTING

 REPAIRING ITEMS

-Most items that have been broken or destroyed can be repaired by an Inventor.
-This takes about five minutes to do, and requires components, unless you have the RECYCLER skill.
+Most items that have been destroyed can be repaired by an Inventor.
+This takes about five minutes to do, and requires components.
 Repairs require components from the following lists, and they can be in any condition:

-SHIELDS.
-Scrap Metal, Good Quality Wood or Ballistic Panel Scraps, depending on what is more appropriate.
+• SHIELDS.
+Scrap Metal or Ballistic Panel Scraps, depending on what is more appropriate.

 Four pieces per shield.